-We hope to accomplish this by embarking on a divine journey of meaningful social change from cultural misrepresentation and separation to education, forgiveness, and friendship.
-In the end, we desire to awaken the spirit of aloha that resides within us all as one.
+We hope to accomplish this by striving to awaken the spirit of aloha that resides within all of us.

 Represents “life, new beginnings.”
 Maori people say “Mate atu he tetekura, ara mai he tetekura” which means “As one fern dies, one fern frond is born;” it symbolizes the continuity of life, traditions, and genealogy.